shivasiddharth/GassistPi-Documentation/docs/customization.rst

 6. In the "Add credentials to your project" window, in step-1 under "Which API are you using?" drop down choose "Cloud Text-to-Speech API" and down below choose "No, I’m not using them".
 Then click on "What credentials do I need?"
 7. In step-2 give your service account a name and on the right in the "Role" drop down choose Project-->Owner and under "Key Type" select "JSON" and click "Continue".
 8. Copy the downloaded key and place it /home/pi/ directory DO NOT RENAME.
-9. Enter the path to the Key along with the key name Eg: /home/pi/xxxx.json  in the config.yaml file in the "Google_Cloud_TTS_Credentials_Path" field.
+9. Enter the path to the Key along with the key name Eg: /home/pi/xxxx.json  in the config.yaml file in the **Google_Cloud_TTS_Credentials_Path** field.
    You can use one key for Cloud Speech and Cloud Text to Speech, but should enter the same path seperately in config.yaml